blackstork-io/fabric/docs/tutorial.md

 }
 ```

 To render the document, `OPENAI_API_KEY` environment variable must be set.
-A simple way to do that, is to set it for per execution:
+A simple way to do that, is to set it for each execution:

 ```shell
 $ OPENAI_API_KEY="<key-value>" fabric render document.greeting